fiorix/gocp/README.md

 as a shared library.
 For now, only goroutines and channels are supported.
 The most important, `select`, is not supported, and is the most challenging.

-Currently works on Linux.
-It's possible to compile it as an archive for OS X by updating the Makefile (change `c-shared` to `c-archive`).
+Tested on Linux and Mac OS X. See the `Makefile` for details.

-This is an experiment and has not been very tested, use at your own risk.
+This is an experiment and has not been well tested, use at your own risk.

+Requires Go 1.5.